 How to protect against identity theft

 Avoiding the consequences of identity theft is vital.
-Fortunately, there are some proven techniques to help ensure you don't end up out of the time and money misused personal information may cost you.
+Here are some proven steps to protect your personal information and reduce your risk.

 1. Review your credit reports